 We've written a lot about how to get rid of bloating here on Byrdie.
-We've written about teas, spices, and essential oil recipes promised to flatten your belly within hours; we've written about foods that naturally detox you and foods to avoid if you don't want excess bubbles trapped in your guts.
+We've written about teas, spices, and essential oil recipes promised to flatten your belly within hours; we've written about drinks that cause an influx of gas and foods to avoid if you don't want excess bubbles trapped in your guts.
 We've covered it all, and that's for two simple reasons: We all deal with bloating, and it totally sucks.

 But that, as our rational brains might tell us, is not healthy.
 "De-bloating" overnight is not realistic, and nobody ever notices you're bloated except you.
 With a condition like bloating, it's important to put your body into perspective, not into overnight detox.
 That's why I've found that adjusting my mental perception of my shape when I'm bloated puts me significantly more at ease than engaging in some sort of physical quick fix.
 So in the name of being decent to your body (and mind), here are five steps to take when you feel ickier than usual that don't involve dieting, detoxing, or hating yourself.

 In the past, I've tried weighing myself while bloated to "assess the damage"—but nutritionists unanimously agree this is a poor choice.
 "So many women have a complicated relationship with the scale, and part of that is because it is complex," certified nutritionist Dana James told us last year, adding that more often than not weighing ourselves does nothing but wreck our self-esteem.
 Not to mention, because the scale just tells you a single number and no details about where that number is coming from (for example, maybe it's real fat, but maybe it's just water, the time of day, or the fact that you haven't gone to the bathroom in a while), it's usually not even a helpful metric anyway.
 Do yourself a favor and don't go near the scale.
 When it comes to treating your bloat, focus on how you feel, not on what the number says.